-During the Junior year, two periods per week are devoted to a detailed study of Christology.
-The remaining sections of dogmatics are so arranged as to form a two years' course, with five periods per week throughout each school year.
-In this work, the Senior and Middle classes are combined.
-Certain sections are discussed in English.
-Arrangement of material for alternate years: 1.
-Prolegomena and Theology; of Saving Faith, Conversion (Regeneration, Repentance), Justification, and Sanctification.
-2. Anthropology and Hamartialogy; of the Means of Grace, the Church, and Eschatology.
+Dogmatics.-The study of dogmatics is so arranged as to form a two years' course with five periods per week throughout each school year.
+In this work the Senior and Middle classes are combined.
+The discussions are in English.
 (Prof. Meyer.)